Here's What the 3D Printing Jobs of the Future Look Like

 “Multiple industries are reaping the benefits of utilizing 3D printing,” said Kforce Strategic Account Executive Tyler Brown.
 “Efficiencies are built, money is saved and new technologies constantly emerge.”

-In fact, 90 percent of organizations see this technology as a competitive advantage for their business.
-Nearly 41 percent are also considering 3D printing adoption by 2022.
+Also, nearly 41% are considering 3D printing adoption by 2022.
 As 3D printing continues to expand, so does the need for qualified professionals to break the mold.
 Organizations are searching for specialized individuals to understand the technology, operate and innovate.

 3D printing technology is still young.
 There is much exploration to be done to realize the breadth of capabilities within 3D printing.
-With any emerging domain, new careers are on the horizon.
+With any emerging domain, new 3D printing jobs are on the horizon.
 The future talent landscape of 3D printing will create new occupations as industries capitalize on this burgeoning technology’s potential.

 Check out these pioneering 3D printing jobs of the future below:

-Perhaps, one of the most significant spaces to break into 3D printing is biomedical science.
+Perhaps one of the most significant spaces in the future of 3D printing is biomedical science.